 When you think of a father, what do you think of?
 Someone strong, fiercely protective, full of wisdom, maybe bad Dad jokes, bad Dad dancing, or someone who teaches you how to use tools?
 While these are fun reasons why we love our fathers, what are some of the measurable positive effects a loving father can have on his children?

-With Father’s Day almost upon us, here are nine science-based reasons why fathers are important and how they help to create a thriving generation of sons, daughters, and loved mothers.
+Here are nine science-based reasons why fathers are important and how they help to create a thriving generation of sons, daughters, and loved mothers.

 1. Fathers enhance a child’s cognitive development.